w3f/polkadot-wiki/docs/learn/learn-staking.md

 - **Blue line**: Inflation rewards to stakers
 - **Green line**: Staker rate of return

-You can determine the inflation rewards by checking the staking overview on [Polkadot-JS Apps](https://polkadot.js.org/apps/#/staking).
+You can determine the staking rewards by checking the staking overview on [Polkadot-JS Apps](https://polkadot.js.org/apps/#/staking).

 The above chart shows the inflation model of the network.
 Depending on the staking participation,